drteeth/elixir-es-cqrs/slides.md

 class: center, middle

-# Intro to Event Sourcing and CQRS...
+# Intro to Event Sourcing and CQRS
-### and some DDD... and stuff...

 ???

 * Intro to event sourcing and cqrs.
 * Exploring what ES/CQRS are and how they differ from traditional methods.

 ---
 class: center, middle